 The Facebook Fellowship Program supports talented PhD students engaged in innovative research in any year of their PhD study.
-Applications for the 2021 Fellowship cohort recently opened on August 10, and they will close on October 1.
+Applications for the 2021 Fellowship cohort recently opened on August 10, with a close date of October 1.

 You may also likeThe six most common Fellowship questions, answered by Facebook Fellow Moses Namara